bloombar/gitlogstats/README.md

 ### Multiple repository analytics
 The script named `do_all.sh` loads an array of the remote URLs of repositories of interest from the file named `repos.txt`.

-Let's say you would like to see each contributor's activity to all repositories for the period between March 3rd, 2020 and March 10th, 2020.
+Let's say you would like to see each contributor's activity to all repositories for **the period between March 3rd, 2020 and March 10th, 2020**.

 ```bash
 ./do_all.sh 3/2/2020 3/11/2020
 ```

-Notice that the dates in the command must be one day before and one day after the desired beginning and end dates of interest.
+Notice that the *dates in the command must be one day before and one day after the desired beginning and end dates of interest*.

 ### Single repository analytics
 The script named `git_activity.sh` outputs analytics for a single repository.